prokrypt/campsnappro-fun/README.md

     ```
   - the order of the values matter
   - labels to the left of the colon do not matter
-- auto poweroff is at 10 minutes, and camera can only be revived by turning the switch to the OFF position first, plugging in a USB cable, or poking the reset button.
+- auto poweroff is at 10 minutes
+  - camera can only be revived by turning the switch to the OFF position first, plugging in a USB cable, or poking the reset button
+  - changing filter mode and flash will reset timer
 - reset button does not seem to reset the date/time

 ## sample exif data